-If the "ProSe" feature is supported, after the UE policy association establishment, the (H-)PCF may receive the Service specific parameter information via a notification from the UDR on the change of UE’s Application Data, as defined in subclause 6.3.4 of 3GPP TS 29.519 [17].
+After the UE policy association establishment and if the "ProSe" feature is supported, the (H-)PCF may receive the service specific parameter information via a notification on the change of UE’s Application Data from the UDR, as defined in subclause 6.3.4 of 3GPP TS 29.519 [17].
 In this case:

-for the roaming case, the H-PCF shall derive the ProSeP and provision it to the V-PCF as defined in subclause 4.2.4.2; or
+for the roaming case, the H-PCF shall derive the ProSeP and provision it to the V-PCF as defined in subclause 4.2.4.2; and/or

-for the non-roaming case, the PCF shall derive the ProSeP and use the Namf_Communication Service defined in 3GPP TS 29.518 [14] to convey it to the UE via the AMF by sending "MANAGE UE POLICY COMMAND" message(s).
+for the roaming and non-roaming case, the (H-)PCF shall derive the ProSeP and the (V-)PCF shall use the Namf_Communication Service defined in 3GPP TS 29.518 [14] to convey it to the UE via the AMF by sending "MANAGE UE POLICY COMMAND" message(s) as defined in 3GPP TS 24.554 [28].

-Editor’s note: The "MANAGE UE POLICY COMMAND" message and the associated procedures and protocol details for 5G ProSe will be specified in 3GPP TS 24.554.